ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 nor electrical height seem to have too much impact on the final coil inductance.

-## TODO

-On an upcoming blog post, I will expand this calculator to compute trap inductance and capacitance for a two band trapped dipole.

 ## Further information

 See [post on loading coil calculation methods][calc_coils]